kscott94/pseudoreplicate_alignment_file/README.md

 # pseudoreplicate BAM file
-This python script allows you to randomly split a sequence alignment file into several smaller files, called pseudoreplicates.
-Paired end reads will be retained within the same file.
+This python script allows you to randomly subset a sequence alignment file (bam or sam format) into several smaller files, called pseudoreplicates.
+Paired-end reads will always be retained within the same file.
 Also compatible with non-paired alignments.

 Ensure your alginment is in sam format and sorted by name.
-You can sort your bam files using samtools sort using the -n flag.
+You can sort your bam files using samtools sort while envoking the -n flag.

 From the command line, type: